solana-foundation/developer-content/content/guides/getstarted/how-to-create-a-token.md

 ## Add metadata to a token

+NOTE: This step only works for tokens using SPL Token Extensions, ie. program id `TokenzQdBNbLqP5VEhdkAS6EPFLC1PHnBqCXEpPxuEb`, and not SPL Token, program id `TokenkegQfeZyiNwAJbNbGKPFXCWuBvf9Ss623VQ5DA`.

 Now we will initialize the metadata for our token with the metadata we just created and uploaded.